Support and Expand the Use of Institutional Data in Decision-Making

 Data has real, measurable value in multiple realms.
 The foundation of quality decision-making is rooted in the accuracy of the data.
-Accurate, timely data is critical to business of the university.
-All members of the CWRU community must have appropriate and timely access to the information needed to do their work in whichever role they perform.
+Accurate, timely data is critical to the business of the university.
+All members of the CWRU community must have appropriate and timely access to the information needed to do their work in whatever role they play.

 Students require information to enable their learning, whether it is enrolling for courses, applying for financial assistance or interacting with their instructors, advisers and administrators across the university.
 Faculty rely on institutional information in applying for grants, managing their courses, advising students and building, manipulating and sharing data in support of their research.
 Staff use their access to information to fulfill their roles and serve the university community by utilizing fact-based decisions supported by real-time data.
 Data is the foundation of our decision-making, so we must also carefully manage data to ensure that we know where it is, can rely upon its accuracy, and can obtain it when and where we need it.

 The university lacked a simple, cloud-based file storage solution for restricted, confidential data which, if disclosed, has the highest potential for harmful impact on the university.
 Strict guidelines were needed for how data is used and shared.
 The existing solution of storing and protecting restricted data on file servers in the campus data center did not provide the ability to audit and monitor file access.